Starting studies

 - Transcript of Records

-- whether you are already residing in Finland or not
+- whether or not you are already residing in Finland

 Go carefully through the options given through the website and follow the instructions for the option valid for your case.